What Does a Publicist Do?

 Learn About the Salary, Required Skills, & More

-How do publicists get the press to write about their clients?
-They issue press releases.
-Most people have come across a press release at some time and these general announcements are sent out en masse to the press to alert them of news and, hopefully, generate stories.
-Publicists usually write these press releases and, to get a sense of what a press release is like, check out Google’s archive of press releases.
-These press releases, as you might assume, make announcements about new initiatives and business developments the company is involved in.
+Publicists, also know as press agents, get the press to write about their clients by issuing press releases.
+These general announcements are sent out en masse to the press to alert them of news and, hopefully, generate stories.
+Publicists usually write these press releases to make announcements about new initiatives and business developments the client or their company is involved in.

-If you’re a publicist who works at Random House, however, and you’re trying to promote a book, you may need to hand-deliver possible stories about the book to journalists.
+To take a peek into a publicist's day, say you’re a publicist who works at Random House, and you’re trying to promote a book for a client.
+You may need to hand-deliver possible stories about the book to journalists.
 To do so, you need to understand what kinds of publications might be interested in certain stories.

 Is there something interesting about the author that might make for a good story?
 You need to think about the book’s subject matter.
 If it’s a debut novel about a family in crisis, stories about it might work better in women’s magazines.
 If the book’s about running, and you’re trying to publicize it, you should be talking to the editors at Runner's World.
 And so on, and so forth.

 As part of their day's regular duties and tasks, a publicist may perform some or all of the following:

 - Create and execute publicity plans for clients

 - Write press releases, which are generalized announcements

 - Cultivate relationships with journalists in order to place stories with them; good publicists understand the inner-workings of the media so they can recognize the stories that certain journalists want to write about